Neelam-Vishvakarma/Web-Scrapping-Notebooks/README.md

 📚 **Topics Covered**:
 Each notebook contains
-    Target website URL
+    -Target website URL
-    Goal of scraping
+    -Goal of scraping
-    HTML analysis walkthrough
+    -HTML analysis walkthrough
-    Actual code using **requests** and **BeautifulSoup** libraries Extracted data (in DataFrame or JSON format)
+    -Actual code using **requests** and **BeautifulSoup** libraries -Extracted data (in DataFrame or JSON format)

 ---